Instruments¶

 - ground_sample_distance(altitude_agl)[source]¶

-Calculate the ground sample distance (GSD) at nadir for a given altitude AGL.
+Calculate the ground sample distance (GSD) for a given altitude AGL.

 altitude_agl (Quantity) – Altitude above ground level in meters.